Balance means equal on both sides. Either we all have access to guns, or none of us do. Let’s be honest: no criminal is going to give up his gun.

-(You may also like “The Logic of Self Defense Firearms“)
+Related Post: “The Logic of Self Defense Firearms“

 I don’t believe our current federal government is planning a total confiscation of firearms.
 However there are plenty of government officials that have said publicly that they would like to see confiscation.
 The only way (short of a house-to-house search – not going to happen) to end up with confiscation is to start with a registry of all firearms.
 The way to end up with a registry of all firearms is to start with enacting laws for everyone to register every firearm they purchase.

 There may be some politicians that honestly believe that a universal background check (that “registers” every firearm purchase) would not end up in a data-base controlled by a government office.
 Those politicians are simply deluding themselves.
 My 35 years working for government showed me that the power that comes with position many times lead to decisions based on ideology, their own agenda, or ignorance.
 Not what’s best for the citizenry.